JNRowe/versionah/doc/getting_started.rst

     $(addprefix version-, major minor micro):
         versionah -b $(subst version-,, $@) src/version.h

-The above example makes it possible to call :makevar:`version-minor` to bump the minor component in :file:`src/version.h`.
+The above example makes it possible to call, for example, :makevar:`version-minor` to bump the minor component in :file:`src/version.h`.

 .. note::